 214 – RRSP or PRPP/VRSP deduction

-The amount you can deduct for contributions that you made to your registered retirement savings plan (RRSP), to a spousal RRSP or to a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VSRP), corresponds to the RRSP or PRPP deduction entered on line 208 of your federal income tax return for 2017.
+The amount you can deduct for contributions that you made to your registered retirement savings plan (RRSP), to a spousal RRSP or to a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VRSP), corresponds to the RRSP or PRPP deduction entered on line 20800 of your federal income tax return for 2021.

-If the amount on line 208 of your federal income tax return includes amounts deducted as a transfer, do not take such transfers into account on line 214.
+If the amount on line 20800 of your federal income tax return includes amounts deducted as transfers, do not take them into account on line 214.
 Enter them on line 250 instead.

-If you made RRSP or PRPP/VRSP contributions during the period from January 1, 2017, to March 1, 2018, and withdrew amounts from an RRSP before that period under the HBP or the LLP, you can designate an amount as a repayment on line 212.
+If you made RRSP or PRPP/VRSP contributions in 2021 or the first 60 days of 2022 and withdrew amounts from an RRSP in previous years under the HBP or the LLP, you can designate an amount as a repayment on line 212.

 Form to enclose